jeremyam/CodexParser/README.md

 # CodexParser: The Ultimate Bible Reference Parser 📖✨

 Welcome to **CodexParser**, a powerful and flexible Node.js library crafted to parse, validate, and structure Bible references with ease.
-Whether you're extracting verses from a sermon, building a scripture app, or analyzing biblical texts, CodexParser transforms raw references like "John 3:16" or "Genesis 1:1-5, 10" into rich, actionable data—complete with start and end points, versification support, and more.
+Whether you're extracting verses from a sermon, building a scripture app, or analyzing biblical texts, CodexParser transforms raw references like "John 3:16" or "Psalm 115:5,7,10" into rich, actionable data—complete with start and end points, SBL-style abbreviations, versification support, and validation.
 Dive into the Word like never before!

-Built with precision and passion, CodexParser handles single verses, ranges, multi-chapter spans, and even single-chapter books (looking at you, Jude!).
+Built with precision and passion, CodexParser handles single verses, ranges, multi-chapter spans, and single-chapter books (looking at you, Jude!).
 It’s your trusty companion for navigating the sacred texts, supporting English, Septuagint (LXX), and Masoretic Text (MT) versions.
 Let’s unleash its power!

 ---

 ## Features 🌟

--   **Parse Any Reference**: From "Jn 3:16" to "Exodus 20:1-17; 21:1-5", it’s got you covered.
+-   **Parse Any Reference**: From "Jn 3:16" to "Psalm 115:5,7,10", it’s got you covered.
--   **Structured Output**: Get book, chapter, verse, testament, start/end points, and more in a clean object.
+-   **Structured Output**: Get book, chapter, verses, testament, start/end points, SBL abbreviations, and versification data in a clean object.
+-   **SBL Abbreviations**: Formatted references (e.g., "Ps.
+115:5, 7, 10", "Gen. 1:1–3") with periods, en dashes for ranges, and commas with spaces for separated verses.
--   **Versification Support**: Handles differences between English, LXX, and MT texts.
+-   **Versification Support**: Handles differences between English, LXX, and MT texts, with mappings like Psalm 115 (LXX) to Psalm 116 (MT/ENG).
--   **Validation**: Ensures references are legit—no more phantom verses!
+-   **Validation**: Checks if verses exist, with detailed error messages for invalid references.
 -   **Combine Passages**: Merge multiple references into a single, cohesive range.
 -   **Chainable API**: Fluent, intuitive method chaining for a smooth workflow.